bd-j/prospector/doc/output.rst

 ---------------------
 The output HDF5 file contains datasets for the input observational data and the MCMC sampling chains A significant amount of metadata is stored as JSON in dataset attributes.
+Anything that could not be JSON serialized during writing will have been pickled instead, with the pickle stored as string data in place of the JSON.

 Basic diagnostic plots